 Le Creuset, Matfer Bourgeat and All Clad designed their saucier a little better.
 Their interior has a soft gradual edge that makes it easier to whisk.
 In my opinion, that is a defining feature of a good saucier.
 In fact, my article on the Best Saucier Pan list those saucier as some of the best in the industry.

 Falk Copper Thickness

 Falk, like most company advertise their cookware to have a thickness of 2.5 mm (2.3 copper and .2 stainless steel).
 What is good about them is that they actually provide what they advertised.
-A lot of other copper cookware manufacturer will say that their coookware thickness is 2.5 mm but what I find is that their smaller sized pots and pans will be often time less than that.
-I find that it is often time 2.3 mm or lower on the sidewall.
-Then again, this is the sidewall thickness, the bottom thickness might actually be the advertised thickness.
+A lot of other copper cookware manufacturer will say that their cookware thickness is 2.5 mm.
+However, this is not really consistent across the board.
+They will often time make their smaller pots thinner than advertised.
+Granted, the thickness could have been measured before it was stamped out.
+The stretching process might have made it thinner.
+I would have preferred that they measured it after they stamp it out.

-To be fair to the other manufacturer, I have older versions of Falk Copper Cookware, those have the same issue with the thickness as well.
+To be fair, I have older versions of Falk Cookware, those are a little thinner than 2.5 on the sidewall.
 I am guessing that sometime down the line, they must have changed their manufacturer process.
 To get an idea on how their cookware is made, check out their video.

 Falk Culinair Brushed Copper Finish